deathblade666/Archlive/README.md

 5. minimal install
     - only a handful of applications are installed out the box
 6. Linux-Zen kernel for increase responsiveness
-7. btrfs ``/`` partition by defult
+7. btrfs ``/`` partition by default

 ## Furture Improvments
 - [ ] custom partition
-    - currently its set to a defult of
+    - currently its set to a default of
       - 1GB EFI
       - 4 GB swap
       - BTRFS ``/``